yusakman/shared-wallet/README.md

 ## Building

 1. Install truffle, Angular CLI and an Ethereum client.
-If you don't have a test environment, we recommend ganache-cli
+If you don't have a test environment, I recommend [Ganache](https://www.trufflesuite.com/ganache) (You can use CLI or desktop version).

 ```bash
 npm install -g truffle